pandeypranayan007/Movie_Recommendation/README.md

 # Movie Recommendation Project Machine Learning Project Using Streamlit.
+###🎬 Content-Based Movie Recommendation System - A content-based Movie recommender built using TF-IDF and cosine similarity on movie content.
+Built with Python and Streamlit for fast, interactive movie suggestions.
 ## How I created Virtual Environment
 ```bash
 python -m venv env